 This is just a brief overview of state law.
 Which benefits you’ll be able to receive and how much they’re worth depends on your specific situation.
 If you’ve been injured at work, it’s a good idea to read more about Nebraska’s workers’ compensation laws and what to do after a workplace injury.

 What to do if Your Employer Denies Benefits

 Despite what the law says, there are employers who will refuse to give you the benefits you deserve.
 If this happens to you, your first step should be to call the Nebraska Workers’ Compensation Court at 800-599-5155 and file a report.

 Remember, according to the statute of limitations, you have two years from the date the injury occurred to file a lawsuit.
 If your employer refuses to pay or your benefits have been denied, the best way to protect yourself is by hiring a workers’ compensation attorney.

-At Hauptman, O’Brien, Wolf & Lathrop, P.C., we are your advocate.
+At Hauptman, O’Brien, Wolf & Lathrop, P.C., we only handle employee workers’ comp claims.
 We will do everything we can to ensure that you receive the benefits you need to pay the bills and take care of your family.
 We offer free consultations to assess your case and discuss your situation.
 Call to speak to an Omaha workers’ comp attorney at 402-241-5020 or Bellevue workers’ comp attorney at 402-241-8214, or contact us online.